What are dark personality traits and what impacts do they have?

 Measures of the DT were initially developed for clinical purposes.
 They have since moved beyond that realm for use in non-clinical settings like the workplace.
 Most of these measures are traditional self-report personality instruments where individuals respond to a series of statements related to their attitudes and beliefs.
 But there are some concerns with this type of measure – they can be susceptible to response distortion by the respondent, particularly when the instrument is being used for decision-making purposes such as employee selection or promotion.
 While there is evidence to support the use of these instruments, the deceitful and manipulative nature of individuals high in DT begs the question: Would a less transparent approach be more effective?

-In general, individuals tend to deemphasize their negative traits more than exaggerate positive characteristics.
-This can lead to deflated scores on negative traits.
+In general, individuals tend to deemphasize their negative traits more than exaggerate positive characteristics, leading to low scores on darkness personality traits.
 Individuals high in dark traits are more likely to fake responses based on their personality.
-They have the largest opportunity to do so because their true score is high, so they have more room to recognize this and decrease their self-rating, therefore reducing the overall score on that particular trait.
+They have the largest opportunity to do so because their true score is high, so they have more room to recognize this and decrease their self-rating, therefore reducing the overall score for dark personality traits.
 Such individuals also have an increased motivation to fake responses because they have a propensity to self-enhance, and a personality test presents a trait-relevant situational cue that encourages expression of this self-enhancement propensity.

 In particular, people high in Machiavellianism are especially likely to fake responses because a personality test in a selection situation presents a clear external reward (i.e., receiving a job offer), and the core of Machiavellianism is manipulation to receive a desired outcome.
 In fact, there is empirical evidence that people high in psychopathy and Machiavellianism have a higher ability to fake good responses.